Zoom

 The host and co-host can move freely from room to room during small group sessions.

 However, only the session in the primary room will be recorded, regardless of where the host is.
-The participants may record the local session in their own room.
+The participants can record the local session in their own room.

 If a participant arrives late for a meeting, they will be redirected to the main room, unless the host has pre-assigned the groups.
 In that case, the participant is directed to the correct group, provided that they are logged in to Zoom.